PinkHatSpike/pioio/README.md

 * [IOIO](https://github.com/ytai/ioio/wiki)
 * [Processing](http://processing.org/)

-currently built on top of IOIOLib v3.26 (App-IOIO0326)
-tested on a [Droidalyzer](http://droidalyzer.com/) in ADB over USB cable and over a Bluetooth Dongle
+currently built on top of IOIOLib v3.26 (App-IOIO0326)  and Processing 2.0b8 tested on a [Droidalyzer](http://droidalyzer.com/) in ADB over USB cable and over a Bluetooth Dongle

 How to use